-Welcome to Dividing the Kingdoms: Interdisciplinary Approaches to Teaching King Lear, a set of resources created by the faculty, staff, and students at Wayne State University as part of Teaching Shakespeare to Undergraduates, a micro-grant from the Folger Shakespeare Library and the National Endowment for Humanities.
-The goal of this site is to provide college educators with resources for teaching King Lear—as well as other Shakespearean texts—from a diverse set of pedagogical approaches while also taking advantage of the rich collections of the Folger, the Detroit Public Library, and Wayne State University.
+Welcome to Dividing the Kingdoms: Interdisciplinary Approaches to Teaching Shakespeare, a set of resources created by the faculty, staff, and students at Wayne State University as part of Teaching Shakespeare to Undergraduates, a micro-grant from the Folger Shakespeare Library and the National Endowment for Humanities.
+The goal of this site is to provide college educators with resources for teaching King Lear—as well as Hamlet, 1 Henry IV, Othello, Romeo and Juliet, and Taming of the Shrew—from a diverse set of pedagogical approaches while also taking advantage of the rich collections of the Folger, the Detroit Public Library, and Wayne State University.

 There are five modules available on this site, each showcasing a different methodology for engaging with King Lear: Adaptation, Cultural Studies, Performance, Philosophy, and Text.
-A sixth set of exercises offers approaches for using the Digital Humanities to enhance students’ interactions with Lear.
+A sixth set of exercises offers approaches for using the Digital Humanities to enhance students’ interactions with King Lear.
 Every module consists of an introductory video clip that introduces the module’s theme and guiding questions, a set of three or four in-class activities, two longer assignments, and a service learning exercise that encourages students to share their new knowledge with middle or high school students.
+The modules also contain additional resources entitled "Going beyond Lear," which provide in-class activities, out-of-class assignments, and service-learning exercises that apply the same methodology to a second Shakespearean play.
 These modules are complemented by videos of acclaimed Shakespearean actor Larry Yando, digitizations of key texts (the Quarto and Fourth Folio versions of Lear, Shakespeare’s sources, and Nahum Tate’s 17th-century adaptation), and samples of student work.

 These materials can be used in a number of different ways.
 Each module is designed to run for three or four class sessions before concluding with a capstone assignment and service learning activity, both of which give students the opportunity to engage with that particular methodology in more depth.
 Many of the assignments and activities dovetail nicely with exercises from other modules, allowing students to approach key themes in Lear through different methodological lenses.
 Students could spend an entire semester on Lear, working through each of the five modules.
 Alternatively, faculty members could pick and choose individual modules and/or activities to suit their needs.
 See the sample syllabi on this page for examples of both kinds of approaches.
 While the modules were written with an undergraduate audience in mind, every module can be adapted up or down, depending on students’ abilities.

 King Lear is one of Shakespeare’s most profound works, but also one of the most difficult to teach at the undergraduate level.
-By taking a multimodal approach to Lear, Dividing the Kingdoms allows faculty and students to explore the many layers of a masterwork that remains perennially relevant to the human condition.
+By taking a multimodal approach to Lear and other Shakesperean texts, Dividing the Kingdoms allows faculty and students to explore the many layers of masterworks that remain perennially relevant to the human condition.

 In the Digital Humanities module, Librarian Judith Arnold provides activities and assignments that take advantage of digitized versions of key texts used in the modules: early editions of Lear (the Quarto, the Fourth Folio), Shakespeare’s sources (the anonymous play Leir, Holinshed’s Chronicles, Sidney’s New Arcadia, Spenser’s Faerie Queene), and Nahum Tate’s 17th-century adaptation.
 These exercises are designed to either stand alone or coordinate with the other modules, and they encourage students to explore online tools (such as word clouds, data mining, and annotation) that can help them in their study of Lear or any of Shakespeare’s other works.